-In order to become Living Wage Certified, an employer must pay both full-time and part-time employees the 2015 living wage rate of $14.13/hour.¹ Additionally, employers utilizing Independent Contractors must pay a rate of $16.13/hour to cover tax and benefit costs incurred by the contractor.
+In order to become Living Wage Certified, an employer must pay both full-time and part-time employees the current living wage rate for their county.
+Additionally, employers utilizing Independent Contractors must pay an additional $2/hour to cover tax and benefit costs incurred by the contractor.

 - Employers may offset the living wage rate based on health insurance, meals, transportation, and/or housing benefits provided to employees.